shreyarora12/html-website-templates/README.md

 By the look of the website, you can tell a lot about business, service or persona.
 Generally, design speaks more than a thousand words.
 The choice of colors, fonts or photos will determine whether you are worth someone´s attention.
 Also, it will either help your copy stand out or destroy it.

-What makes one website superior is the right combination of content and design.
+What makes one website superior than others is the right combination of content and design.
 Being different, unique is always a plus, which is why you need proper tools to make it happen. **Slides is a static website builder that will help you make the difference** and become attractive to the eye of your preferred audience.

 **Slides – Developer´s Little Helper**